 When COND=1, a Singular Value Decomposition is performed and the response matrix is conditioned to avoid linearly dependent correctors.
 This can be used to avoid creation of artificial bumps during a LSQ or MICADO correction.
-Please note: this option is not robust since it depends on parameters which machines and give "reasonable" performance for smaller machines.
+Please note: this option is not robust since it depends on parameters which control the determination of singular values and redundant correctors.
+These can be set with the attributes SNGVAL and SNGCUT.
+Both parameters depend machines and give "reasonable" performance for smaller machines.